-Discover which pass you need to save money on camping and vehicle entry fees for South Australia’s national parks.
+Discover which pass you need to save money on vehicle entry fees for South Australia’s national parks.

 If you enjoy visiting national parks, a parks pass is a great way to save money and help plan your trip.